 Here's what you need to make this dairy free puppy chow recipe:

 - almond butter (just dry roasted almonds)

 While all the ingredients are important, I think the most important for healthy muddy buddies is a good grain-free, Paleo cereal; which can be hard to find.
 Lovebird cereal recently launched and they are the first true Paleo cereal to buy (at least that I have seen).

-Lovebird cereal is made with: cassava flour, collagen, coconut flour, coconut oil, sweet potato and salt.
+Lovebird cereal is made with: cassava flour, coconut flour, coconut oil and salt.
 (Plus a few more ingredients if you choose a flavored cereal such as cinnamon or honey.)
-All of the ingredients are organic, gut friendly and Paleo.
+All of the ingredients are organic, gut friendly, paleo and plant based.

 This small company is onto something, something big!
 Trying to clean up junk food and make healthy eating easy - similar to my own mission.
 If you want to give Lovebird cereal a try, use my discount code "bakeitpaleo" for 10% off any purchase.

 If buying this cereal isn't in the cards for you, that's fine.
 You can use any type of cereal (preferably unsweetened or at least low in added sugar) or even make your own.

 I used 88% dark chocolate for this recipe to keep the sugar content in check.
 Because the powdered monk fruit is SUPER sweet, a really dark chocolate works well.
 However, any type of chocolate can be used.

 Select an unsweetened almond butter for this recipe.
 It can be salted, but the one I used was not.
 If you cannot consume almonds, sunflower seed butter would be a great nut-free, Paleo alternative.